hligaty/haibaracp-spring-boot-starter/README.md

 ## API

-- All methods may throw `SftpException`, which usually means there is a problem with the connection, or the file you uploaded or downloaded does not exist.
 - SFTP operations can change the working directory, so the framework resets the working directory to the original directory before the connection is returned to the pool.
 Note that this only resets the remote working path, not the local working path (usually you don't care about the local working path).

 The following instructions are all explained using the configuration in the `Configuration` section, so the work directory is `/root`.